Biology

 Prerequisite(s): Approved 477; approval of University Honors Program.

 The understanding and use of field- and laboratory-based equipment to study current environmental issues.
 Emphasis on team-centered approaches to investigating environmental problems.
-Same as GEO 479L.
-One five-hour laboratory or field trip per week.
+One three-hour laboratory per week.

 BIO 480.
 Principles of Microscopy.
 3 Hours